-highly personal Young children have a time.
+highly personal Young children have a sense of time.
 Developmentally, children understand the world most easily by starting with how it relates to them.
-Their understanding of the world is grounded personal experiences and their understanding of time, or history, starts with concrete, personal events birthdays, morning time. snack time, and bedtime). recess.
-Because of their short time on Earth, "a long time ago" could be yesterday or a year for them.
+Their understanding of the world is grounded in personal experiences and their understanding of time, or history, starts with concrete, personal events birthdays, (like time, time. snack recess. and bedtime). morning Because of their short time on Earth, "a long time ago" could be yesterday or a year for them.